-No matter if you’re looking for uplifting life stories, casino slot machines or even the latest online coupons and product reviews, you’ll likely stumble upon some of these – well-intentioned “features” that annoy the hell out of you with your every visit to a news outlet or blog.
+No matter if you’re looking for uplifting life stories, casino slot machines, the latest online coupons and product reviews, you’ll likely stumble upon some of these – well-intentioned “features” that annoy the hell out of you with your every visit to a news outlet or blog.
 So, if you have a blog, please, in the name of all internet users, avoid implementing these on it.

 The goal of every blog is to stand out and be unique – but don’t try to do it by mixing up your typefaces.
 Choosing ugly, barely readable fonts for your posts in the name of the style is bad enough.
 Don’t make it worse by using more than one typeface in your posts – and on your blog, in general.

 And, as a bonus, make sure to choose the right colors for your text and background.
 If your readers have to force their eyes in order to read what you have spent so much time writing they will slowly give up reading it entirely.

 Today, most of us have a speedy internet connection – but some bloggers still try to abuse it by embedding huge pictures in their blog posts.
 OK, your camera/smartphone takes high-definition pictures that are wonderful – but this won’t make downloading them any faster, and most importantly cheaper if I visit your page on my phone.

 Before uploading a picture, resize it, optimize it, and crop out any unnecessary details.
 There is free software to help you with this, even when you want to resize entire batches of pictures quickly and easily.